correalramos24/YAW/README.md

 The most powerful capability of this tool is the ability to generate recipe variations; if the recipe contains a multivalue parameter (list)
 YAW automatically generates all the combinations (cartesian mode) or joins by order of the different values(zip mode).
 This allows systematical executions with only writing a YAML file.
-There are several "runners" available to run steps using bash, manage a running directory, or submit the execution using SLURM.
+There are several "runners" available and you can extend the runnerns for a custom use case.

 ## Installation
 Clone the repository with `--recursive` or initialize the submodules.